Skip to main content

 // Capture the final 'complete' event's result

-finalResult = event.result;
+finalResult = event.data;

 }